oracle/rwloadsim/rwl/test/TEST.md

 For test 184, the correct output depends on the release of the database server that is being used.
 You need to manually overwrite the testres/184.out.good file, to make this test succeed.

+The distributed .good files were created using a database release 12.2.0.1.0.